Pfizer: Illegal marketing settlement (2014)

-Quigley Company asbestos
+Quigley Company asbestos settlement (2013)

 The Quigley Company, which sold asbestos-containing insulation products until the early 1970s, was acquired by Pfizer in 1968.
 In June 2013, asbestos victims and Pfizer negotiated a settlement that required Pfizer to pay a total of $964 million: $430 million to 80% of existing plaintiffs and place an additional $535 million into a settlement trust that will compensate future plaintiffs as well as the remaining 20% of plaintiffs with claims against Pfizer and Quigley.
 Of that $535 million, $405 million is in a 40-year note from Pfizer, while $100 million is from insurance policies.

-Shiley defective heart valves
+Shiley defective heart valves settlement (1994)

 Pfizer purchased Shiley in 1979, at the onset of its Convexo-Concave valve ordeal, involving the Bjork–Shiley valve.
 Approximately 500 people died when defective heart valves fractured and, in 1994, Pfizer agreed to pay $10.75 million to settle claims by the United States Department of Justice that the company lied to get approval for the valves.

-Firing of employee that filed suit
+Firing of employee that filed suit (2010)

 A federal lawsuit was filed by a scientist claiming she got an infection by a genetically modified lentivirus while working for Pfizer, resulting in intermittent paralysis.
 A judge dismissed the case citing a lack of evidence that the illness was caused by the virus but the jury ruled that by firing the employee, Pfizer violated laws protecting freedom of speech and whistleblowers and awarded her $1.37 million.

-Celebrex intellectual property
+Celebrex intellectual property settlement (2012)

 Brigham Young University (BYU) said a professor of chemistry, Dr. Daniel L. Simmons, discovered an enzyme in the 1990s that led towards development of Celebrex.
 BYU was originally seeking a 15% royalty on sales, equating to $9.7 billion.
 A research agreement had been made between BYU and Monsanto, whose pharmaceutical business was later acquired by Pfizer, to develop a better aspirin.
 The enzyme Dr. Simmons claims to have discovered would induce pain and inflammation while causing gastrointestinal problems and Celebrex is used to reduce those issues.
 A six-year battle ensued because BYU claimed that Pfizer did not give Dr. Simmons credit or compensation, while Pfizer claimed that it had met all obligations regarding the Monsanto agreement.
 In May 2012, Pfizer settled the allegations, agreeing to pay $450 million.